NetLogo/SimpleR-Extension/README.md

 sr:run "stop('hi')"
 ```

-will result in the NetLogo error "Extension exception: hi".
+will result in the NetLogo error "Extension exception: hi" appearing in an
+error  dialog.

 ## Citing Simple R in Research